SAVE THE DATE! The Bike Cleveland Fundo takes place Sept 7th, 2019!

-The 2017 MCPc Fundo, taking place Saturday, September 9th as part of NEOCycle, has something for everyone!
-Take a casual, fun ride through many of Cleveland’s unique neighborhoods and surrounding areas, or choose a longer, more challenging route if that’s your thing.
-With fully marked courses of 10, 31 and 62 miles, the MCPc Fundo has something for cyclists of all fitness levels and abilities, and encourages people to get out and get healthy.
+The 2018 Bike Cleveland Fundo p/b Cleveland Clinic Sports Health returns on Saturday, September 8th as part of NEOCycle!
+Take a casual, fun ride through Cleveland’s newest bike networks, or choose longer, more challenging routes if that’s what you’re after.
+With fully marked courses of 10, 30 and 60 miles, the Fundo has something for cyclists of all fitness levels and abilities, and encourages people to get out and get healthy.
 This is a fully supported ride, meaning we will have multiple rest stops along the route and support vehicles to help if you have a flat or other bike issue.
-Wrap up your ride at the NEOCycle Hub at Edgewater Park for food, drinks, entertainment and hang out with us and your fellow riders.
+Wrap up your ride at the NEOCycle Hub at Edgewater Park with your food truck ticket, voucher for a draft beer, and entertainment with us and your fellow riders.

-- Half Fundo (31 miles) – 10:15 depart.
-Expand your range and uncover parts of Cleveland you’ve never experienced before.
-Ride includes multiple rest stops.
+- Half Fundo (30 miles) – 9:00 departure Expand your range and uncover parts of Cleveland you’ve never experienced before.
+Ride includes a well stocked rest stop to keep you fueled.

 - Must ride with a parent/guardian